DominikBucher12/XTouchBar/README.md

 This would be great honor to me because I never tought it is possible to make some return at least at money for the time I spend on some tool.

+## SUPPORT

+If you want to support this project, feel free to send some coffee money to [this link](https://www.paypal.me/develodom) If you don't want to spend money, you can still support me if you will share this tool with your colleagues and tell them how nice it is and how it improved your workflow.
+I personally love to use the documentation button :D:D

+Oh yeah and, take a look at [guys at Showmax](https://tech.showmax.com), they are doing really cool stuff in a great way :)

 ## TODO:
 - [ ] Create some intuitive icon-set for the shortcuts.
 - [ ] Add more sophisticated handling of setting the keyboard back to its default layout (Multithreading wtf??)